fedi-e2ee/public-key-directory-specification/Specification.md

 9. Check that the domain of `operator` and `actor` match.
 If they do not, abort.
 10. Validate the message signature for the given public key.
 11. If the signature is valid in step 10, process the message.

+> [!IMPORTANT]
+> **Atomicity Requirement**: When a `BurnDown` Protocol Message is accepted (i.e., the actor **MUST NOT** be Fireproof),
+> implementations **MUST** atomically perform the following operations within one transaction:
+>
+> 1. Mark all public keys for the specified Actor as revoked
+> 2. Mark all Auxiliary Data associated with the Actor as revoked
+>
+> These operations **MUST** be performed as a single atomic transaction.
+Partial state (e.g., keys deleted but auxiliary
+> data remaining) creates security vulnerabilities and violates the protocol invariant that BurnDown completely resets
+> Actor state.

 Note: Processing the message **SHOULD** also require a valid one-time password (OTP).
 See more [below](#totp).